datastax/gatling-dse-plugin/README.md

 Before checking in any new file, make sure the licence headers have been added by running `headerCheck` in the SBT shell.
 To add them automatically in all newly created file, run `headerCreate` in the SBT shell.

+To build the plugin as an uberjar, run `sbt assembly`.
+The plugin jar will be in the `target/scala-2.12/` directory.

 ## Installation

+### With a Gatling bundle

+Build the plugin as an uberjar.
-Get a release tarball.
-Copy the plugin jar into Gatling `lib` folder.
+Copy it into Gatling `lib` folder.

+### With other build systems

+You may also rely on Gatling Maven or Gradle plugins to launch your tests.
+In this case, include the plugin as a dependency in your project.

 ## More Information on Usage

-See [CHANGELOG.md](CHANGELOG.md) for release notes and updates.
-A stand-alone distribution that wraps the plugin is also available at https://github.com/datastax/gatling-dse-stress.

 Gatling documentation is available at the following locations: